-From September 18, 2017, the Jan Shatabdi has a new Vistadome carriage attached to it.
+A new Vistadome carriage was added to the Jan Shatabdi in September 2017.
 This carriage has been specially designed for viewing the scenery outside (the route is quite spectacular, with many bridges and tunnels) and has a glass roof, extra-large windows, and seats that rotate.
 Notably, it's the first of its kind in India.
 In addition, the carriage has only 40 seats, so it's much more spacious than ordinary carriages.

-Tickets for the Vistadome carriage cost substantially more, and are priced at 2,024 rupees one-way.
+Tickets for the Vistadome cost substantially more, and are priced at 2,025 rupees one-way.
 When booking online, it appears as Executive Class.
 Although it's not much cheaper than flying, the Vistadome has proven to be popular with tourists for the novelty factor.